 I favour quality content that is added on a consistent basis.
 I like to publish a couple of times a week usually on a Tuesday and Thursday.

 When I say quality content, I want my content to be better than the average blog.
 I’m not trying to be Neil Patel, but then who is?

 Quality content is useful and serves a purpose.
 It identifies a problem and provides a solution.

 Where most people fail is they start a blog with high excitement, often with the goal to make money.
 When the money’s not coming in fast enough, they lose interest and eventually they just give up.

-Another type of blogger somebody who blogs gung-ho for a while, maybe adding several posts in one week, then taking the rest of the month off.
-Then coming back and blogging for a day or two a week and then losing interest again.
+Another type of blogger is somebody who blogs gung-ho for a while, maybe adding several posts in one week, then taking the rest of the month off.
+Then come back and blog for a day or two a week and then lose interest again.

 Don’t let that be you!